No Age Cutoffs With New Insurance Model

 Key Takeaways:

-• 5X5 Aviation Insurance has launched as a direct-to-consumer provider for high-end, owner-flown aircraft in five initial states, with rapid expansion planned across the contiguous U.S.
+• 5X5 Aviation Insurance has launched as a direct-to-consumer insurer focusing on high-end, owner-flown aircraft, starting in five states with plans for rapid nationwide expansion.

-• It utilizes a technology-driven process for quick quotes and offers discounts for pilots who share flight data, demonstrate recurring training, or hold specific association memberships.
+• Utilizing a technology-driven process, 5X5 provides quick quotes and offers discounts to pilots who share flight data, demonstrate regular training, or hold specific aviation association memberships.

 See a mistake?
 Contact us.